exonum/exonum-doc/src/architecture/consensus.md

 Tendermint][tendermint_consensus].
 **TODO:** Expand the intro

-## Assumptions and definitions
+## Assumptions

-- Hereinafter, we will call the **consensus algorithm** the process of obtaining an agreed result by a group of participants.
-In this system the consensus algorithm is used to obtain the next block, which will be added to the blockchain.
+Generally, a [consensus algorithm][wiki:consensus] is a process of obtaining an agreed result by a group of participants.
+In Exonum the consensus algorithm is used in order to agree on the list of transactions in blocks added to the blockchain.
+The other goal of the algorithm is to ensure that the results of the transaction execution are interpreted in the same way by all nodes in the blockchain network.

-- It is assumed that not all the nodes of the blockchain network are involved in the consensus algorithm, but only the specialized validating nodes (**TODO:** decide which naming is better: validating nodes or consensus nodes) (validators).
-The identities of validators are known; e.g., in a [consortium blockchain][public_and_private_blockchains] validators could be controlled by companies participating in the consortium.
-The code that runs on all the validators is identical.
-There are no single points of failure.
+Not all the nodes in the blockchain network may be actively involved in the consensus algorithm.
+Rather, there is a special role for active consensus participants – *validators* (**TODO:** decide which naming is better: validating nodes or consensus nodes).
-- It is assumed that the processors of the validators are [partially synchronous][partial_synchrony] (difference in their performances does not exceed an unknown and finite number `F` times) and the network is partially synchronous. (time for message delivery does not exceed the unknown time `t`)
+For example, in a [consortium blockchain][public_and_private_blockchains] validators could be controlled by companies participating in the consortium.

+The consensus algorithm must operate in the presence of faults, i.e., when participants in the network may behave abnormally.
+The Exonum consensus algorithm assumes the worst; it operates under the assumption that any individual node or even a group of nodes in the blockchain network can crash or can be compromised by a resourceful adversary (say, a hacker or a corrupt administator).
+This threat model is known in CS as [Byzantine faults][wiki:bft]; correspondingly, the Exonum consensus algorithm is Byzantine fault tolerant (BFT).

+From the computer science perspective, the Exonum consensus algorithm takes usual assumptions:

+- Validator nodes are assumed to be [partially synchronous][partial_synchrony], i.e., their computation performances do not differ much
+- The network is partially synchronous, too.
+That is, all messages are delivered in the finite time which, however, is unknown in advance
-- Each validator uses its own **stopwatch** to determine the time.
+- Each validator has an access to a local **stopwatch** to determine time intervals.
+  On the other hand, there is no global synchronized time in the system
+- Validators can be identified with the public-key cryptography; correspondingly, the communication among validators is authenticated

+The same assumptions are used in [PBFT][pbft] (the most well-known BFT consensus) and its successors.

+## Algorithm Operation

-- The process of reaching consensus on the next block (at the height `H`) consists of several **rounds**, numbered from 1\.
-Rounds may start in different time for different validators.
-The stopwatch starts counting from zero once the validator moves to a new height `H`.
-The onset of the next round is determined by a fixed timetable: rounds start after regular intervals.
-In each round a leader node is chosen.
-Leader node offers a proposal for the next block.
-The logic of selecting the leader node is described in the separate algorithm.
+The process of reaching consensus on the next block (at the blockchain height `H`) consists of several **rounds**, numbered from 1\.
+The first round starts once the validator commits the block at height `H - 1`.
+The onsets of rounds are determined by a fixed timetable: rounds start after regular intervals.
+As there is no global time, rounds may start at a different time for different validators.

-(**TODO:** insert link to leader election algorithm)
-- When the round `R` comes, the previous rounds are not completed: round `R` for the validator means that validator can process messages related to a round with a number no greater than `R`.
+When the round number `R` comes, the previous rounds are not completed.
+That is, round `R` means that the validator can process messages related to a round with a number no greater than `R`.
-- We will call the current state of the validating node `(H, R)`, meaning the height `H` and the round `R` of negotiations for the next block acceptance.
+The current state of a validator can be described as a tuple `(H, R)`.
+The `R` part may differ among validators, but the height `H` is generally the same.

+To put it *very* simply, rounds proceed as follows:

+1. Each round has a *leader node*.
+The round leader offers a *proposal* for the next block and broadcasts it accross the network.
+The logic of selecting the leader node is described in the separate algorithm
+2. Validators may vote for the proposal by broadcasting a *prevote* message.
+A prevote means that that the validator has been able to parse the proposal and has all transactions specified in it
+3. After a validator has collected enough prevotes from a supermajority of other validators, it applies transactions specified in the prevoted proposal, and broadcasts a *precommit* message.
+   This message contains the result of the proposal execution in the form of a new state hash (**TODO:** link to state hash/data model).
+   The precommit expresses that the sender is ready to commit the corresponding proposed block to the blockchain, but needs to see what the other validators have to say on the matter just to be sure
+4. Finally, if a validator has collected a supermajority of precommits with the same state hash for the same proposal, the proposed block is committed to the blockchain.

-- Validating nodes exchange messages.
+Validating nodes exchange messages.
 The consensus algorithm uses several types of messages:

   1. _Propose_ - a set of transactions to include in the block (message includes